noisyboiler/wampy/docs/index.rst

 .. pull-quote ::

-    WAMP RPC and Pub/Sub for stand alone clients and microservices
+    WAMP RPC and Pub/Sub for your Python apps and microservices

-wampy is a client implementation of the WAMP protocol.
-WAMP is the Web Application Messaging Protocol and offers two communication patterns for application components to talk to each: Pub/Sub and RPC.

-With wampy you can do both of these - easily.

-You have two options:

-- Create stand-alone clients
-- Create a microservice
+This is a Python implementation of **WAMP** not requiring Twisted or asyncio, enabling use within classic blocking Python applications.
+It is a light-weight alternative to `autobahn`_.

+With **wampy** you can quickly and easily create your own **WAMP** clients, whether this is in a web app, a microservice, a script or just in a Python shell.

+**wampy** tries to provide an intuitive API for your **WAMP** messaging.

 Contents: